treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 I estimate there are about 30 built-ins that most Python developers will ever use, but which 30 depends on what you're actually doing with Python.

-We're going to take a look at all of the 69 Python built-in functions, in a birds eye view sort of way.
+We're going to take a look at all of the 69 Python built-in functions, in a bird's eye view sort of way.

 I'll attempt to categorize these built-ins into five categories: